patrick-kidger/patdb/README.md

 s: show_function  - Show the current function's source code and interactively set breakpoints.
 S: show_file      - Show the current file's source code and interactively set breakpoints.
 t: stack          - Show all frames in all callstacks and interactively scroll through them.
 p: print          - Pretty-prints the value of an expression.
-(Wrap it in a `print` to normal-print.)
 e: edit           - Open the current function in your `$EDITOR`.
 i: interpret      - Open a Python interpreter in the current frame.
 v: visibility     - Toggles skipping hidden frames when moving frames or callstacks.